mmrobin/cgol/README.md

 # cgol
-... is a terminal-based text-only implementation of Conway's Game of Life with periodic boundary conditions.
+...is a terminal-based text-only implementation of Conway's Game of Life with periodic boundary conditions.

 Conway's Game of Life is a cellular automaton and zero-player game which takes place on a (usually infinite) square grid.
 Every cell (square) is alive xor dead at any given time (generation).
 The rules are simple: